Josep Pujadas Domingo: Early life

-Coup attempt
+Political career

+Pujadas was member of Centrists of Catalonia and became member of the Congress of Deputies for Barcelona province in 1980 to succeed Anton Cañellas, an office he held until 1982 when was not re-elected in that year general election.

-On February 23, 1981, Pujadas was in Spain's Congress of Deputies in Madrid when a military group of 200 of the Guardia Civil attempted a coup d'état by storming into the building and locking themselves in with virtually the entire political leadership of the country.
-A burst of gunfire from submachine guns wounded some visitors in the upper gallery.
-Shots were heard live over Spanish radio which was broadcasting coverage of the parliamentary vote.
-The attackers, led by Franco loyalist Lt.
-Colonel Antonio Tejero, held ministers and deputies at gunpoint and forced them to lie on the floor while waiting for army generals outside to bring down the democratic government.
+On 23 February 1981, Pujadas was at the Congress of Deputies in Madrid when a military group of 200 of the Guardia Civil attempted a coup d'état by storming into the building and locking themselves in with virtually the entire political leadership of the country.
 Pujadas was one of 350 members of parliament held hostage for about 17 hours.
-The coup attempt ended when King Juan Carlos, the head of state for Spain's then five year old democracy, denounced the attempt in a nationally televised address.
+The coup attempt ended when King Juan Carlos, denounced the attempt in a nationally televised address.
 The ministers and deputies emerged one by one from their all night ordeal in the Parliament building shouting "Long Live Freedom".

-The event was made into a motion picture in 2011 by Warner Brothers entitled 23F: la película (23F: the movie).
-Film critic Johnathan Holland of Variety magazine said, "the script is disappointingly silent on the issues of personal motivation that could have generated some real tension".
-He said the period detail of the film was good, but the film followed the officially sanctioned version without controversy.